ftsrg/gamma/plugins/README.md

 - Install the following two packages.
 The _Install_ window can be opened via the _Help > Install New Software..._ menu item.
 In the _Install_ window click _Add..._, and paste the necessary URL in the _Location_ text field.
  - Install VIATRA 2.5.0 from update site: http://download.eclipse.org/viatra/updates/release/2.5.0.
     - Choose the whole _VIATRA Query and Transformation SDK_ package.
- - Intall the Yakindu Statechart Tools 3.5.13. from update site: http://updates.yakindu.com/statecharts/releases/.
+ - Install the Yakindu Statechart Tools 3.5.13. from update site: http://updates.yakindu.com/statecharts/releases/3.5.13.
 From the  _YAKINDU Statechart Tools Standard Edition_ package choose
 	- _YAKINDU Statechart Tools_,
 	- _YAKINDU Statechart Tools Base_,
 	- _YAKINDU Statechart Tools Java Code Generator_ and